wrightaprilm/CourseCCBB_pythonspring2014/README.md

 Below, you'll find the schedule of topics, with links to the pages for each topic.
 As we explore programming together, some topics may change in response to audience interests.

-If for some reason, you haven't, please [install the needed software](https://github.com/wrightaprilm/BioComputing2014/blob/master/install.md)
+If, for some reason, you haven't please [install the needed software](hhttps://github.com/wrightaprilm/ccbb_pythonspring2014/blob/master/install.md)

 |Time| Topic | Other Info |